majeinfo/chaingun/SYNTAX.md

 | `db_driver` | default SQL Driver - only "mysql" and "postgres" are supported yet                                              | mysql |

-# Actions and Pre-Actions
+# Actions, Pre-Actions and Post-actions

-Actions and pre-actions are defined as a list under the `actions` and `pre_actions` keys :
+Actions, pre-actions and post-actionsare defined as a list under the `actions`, `pre_actions` and `post_actions` keys :

 ```
 pre_actions: